jvns/git-commit-folders/README.md

 ```
 go build
-./git-commit-folders -type nfs
+./git-commit-folders -type nfs -mountpoint /tmp/mntdir
-ls .git/commit-folders
+ls /tmp/mntdir
 ```

-It'll mount a `.git/commit-folders` directory with all your commits in it
+It'll mount a `/tmp/mntdir` directory with all your commits in it

 ### how it works